-In fact, the best-selling book only expects EVs to “draw down” an average of .36 billion metric tonnes or “GT” of CO2 per year during this period.
+In fact, the best-selling book only expects EVs to “draw down” an average of .36 billion metric tons or “gigatons” of CO2 per year during this period.
 That’s only about 1% of the 40 GT of CO2 we humans currently dump into the atmosphere every year.
-This is largely due to predictions that only 16% of the 2 billion vehicles on the road by 2050 will be EV’s.
+Don’t get me wrong.
+I love electric vehicles.
+But according to Drawdown, EV’s aren’t even on the “Top Ten” list!

 CARBON SEQUESTRATION VIA MANUFACTURING

 Carbon Sequestration is the process of removing CO2 from the atmosphere and storing it away for an extended period of time.
 Plants remove CO2 out of the atmosphere via photosynthesis, using free solar energy.
 By making what we need from plants, we lock up the carbon in plant material (which is derived from atmospheric CO2) into raw materials and products which can then be recycled.
 So how much CO2 are we talking about sequestering into raw materials and products you ask?
 For those of you who like math, here is your answer.

 Dried plant material is 45% Carbon.
 So every ton of dried plant material used to manufacture something contains .45 tons of Carbon.
 Every atom of that Carbon has an atomic weight of 12 and originally came from a molecule of atmospheric CO2 with an atomic weight of 44.
 To determine how much CO2 was removed from the atmosphere to make that carbon we divide 44 by 12 and then multiply that result by .45.
 So every ton of dried plant material used to manufacture something sequesters up to 1.65 tons of CO2.